theGotla/Data-Science-Portfolio/Resume Classification/test.md

 ![Missing](Images/BiVariate.PNG)

+Some inferences that we can take from this graph,

+-We note that most job-seekers are Male.
+This is not all that surprising as in this dataset Males make up the majority of the sample population.

+-What is more interesting though is the City Development Index (CDI) chart.
+There we see that there are two peaks for job-seekers.
+The peaks are at high and low CDI scores.

+-We can ponder why this might be.
+In high CDI areas perhaps there are a lot of opportunities and therefore people feel encouraged to seek better roles.

+-Perhaps in lower CDI areas candidates want to improve their circumstances by searching for new jobs, maybe in new areas.

+-This is all conjecture, but interesting nonetheless.

+-It is also interesting to see that job-seekers have changed job more often that non-job seekers within that past 1 year, and also those that have never looked for a job also seem to be ready for a new challenge.

+-However it is only the graduate level people who have more job seekers when compared to other education levels.
+Some are even seeking a job in their primary school!
+(Start networking BAIMers)

 ### 1. Data Pre Processing
 Let us check for the ```missing values``` for each variable first, and then we will impute them with the appropriate methods.
 ![Missing](images/Missing_Train.PNG)